Tax Havens are Not Always Sunny Caribbean Islands – The Whole World Can Be a Tax Haven!

 There are several routes to getting a temporary resident permit here.

 New Zealand citizens living in Australia are always considered temporary residents for tax purposes.
 It’s a perfect opportunity if you are a high net worth New Zealander to relocate to Australia and live tax free.

-Non-permanent visas are available for Investors and entrepreneurs and are issued for 4 years.
+Non-permanent visas are available for Investors and entrepreneurs and are issued for four years.

 You can invest $1.5m in Australian government bonds or $595,000 in a business.
-Alternatively you can secure $200,000 funding from a separate party as an entrepreneur.
+Alternatively, you can secure $200,000 in funding from a separate party as an entrepreneur.

 Take Advantage of Portugal’s NHR Scheme to Live Tax Free on The Algarve

 If you are a Non Habitual Resident of Portugal, you will effectively not be taxed on any overseas income.

 This is especially useful if your income is in the form of dividends or rent payments.
 It doesn’t work so well if your income is in the form of management fees.
 It’s important to structure your affairs properly to take advantage of this scheme.